Schools reopen as South Korea seeks normality amid MERS outbreak

 The trend is expected to continue through the summer, the culture ministry said.
 Chinese airlines were cutting back flight to South Korea, Xinhua news agency reported.

-South Korea's largest hypermarket chain, E-Mart Co Ltd (139480.KS), said online sales between June 1-11 had risen 63 percent year-on-year, as people avoided stores, while No.2 Homeplus's online sales between June 1-14 rose 50 percent.
+South Korea's largest hypermarket chain, E-Mart Co Ltd, said online sales between June 1-11 had risen 63 percent year-on-year, as people avoided stores, while No.2 Homeplus's online sales between June 1-14 rose 50 percent.

 (Additional reporting by Ju-min Park, Hooyeon Kim, Park Minwoo and Christine Kim; Writing by Jack Kim; Editing by Nick Macfie and Tony Munroe)